hmc-cs-lnorgaard/MLCH/README.md

 ## Installation

-Note: After any command saying type `x`, press `enter` before going on to the next command
+Note: After any command saying "Type `x`", press `enter` before going on to the next command

 Step 1: Installing/Updating Ruby
 Note: If you know you have the correct version of Ruby (2.4.1), skip this part